ASUOP A&E

 The Brickyard Event Series encapsulates a multitude of different events hosted on campus, from open mics to poetry slams.
 Going into our spring ‘26 semester, the Brickyard themes are bolder and more frequent than ever.
 I wanted to revisit the Brickyard theme, logo, and vibe to kick off our year of refreshing themes.
 After consulting with the event lead and co-chair, I created a cohesive template that can transcend themes just like the nature of Brickyards.

-This semester has pushed the envelope on what our signature Brickyard series can mean, making it the most frequent but exciting project to work on!
+This semester has pushed the envelope on what our signature Brickyard series can mean, making it the most frequent but exciting project to work on.
+Designing and curating 6 Brickyards, attendance increased and remained consistent with about 100 attendees every other Thursday!

 Brickyard Event Series